615 S. McClelland Street

-- Strive to maintain the highest levels of service to the public, while maintaining strong fiscal control over expenses, by utilizing a prioritization service delivery system to efficiently and effectively maintain parks and community buildings operated by the department.
+- Strive to maintain the highest levels of service to the public, while maintaining strong fiscal control over expenses, by utilizing a prioritization service delivery system that efficiently and effectively maintains parks and community buildings.

-- Examine the current operations and structure of the Recreation and Parks Department with a goal of making the necessary changes to maintain quality mission critical programs and services to the community with limited resources.
+- Develop proposed alternative revenue sources, as part of an evaluation of the current operations and structure of the Department, with a goal of making the necessary changes to maintain quality, mission-critical programs and services to the community with limited resources.

-- Maintain the contractual agreement with the High School District for the operation and maintenance of the High School District’s three swimming pools.
-Two of these pools (Santa Maria and Pioneer Valley High Schools) will provide public access during non-school hours for community recreation programs.
+- Maintain the contractual agreement with the High School District for the operation and maintenance of the Districtís three swimming pools, and allow for the Santa Maria and Pioneer Valley High pools to provide public access during non-school hours for community recreation programs.

-- Continue working with non-profit organizations, schools, health care providers, businesses, and funding partners throughout the Santa Maria Valley, in an effort to maintain quality recreational opportunities to all City residents.
+- Continue working with non-profit organizations, schools, health care providers, businesses, and funding partners throughout the Santa Maria Valley, in an effort to maintain quality recreational opportunities to residents.

-- Expand marketing efforts and fund-raising opportunities in the community through the People for Leisure and Youth, Inc. known as PLAY.
+- Expand marketing efforts and fundraising opportunities in the community through PLAY.

-- Through expanded marketing and programming efforts attract new customers from diverse backgrounds to Recreation and Parks Department programs and services.
+- Through expanded marketing and programming efforts, attract new customers from diverse backgrounds to the Departmentís programs and services.